xshapira/prettier-linting/docs/user-guide/es6-environment.md

 ### Stylint Configuration File

-You can configure Stylelint either by creating a `.stylelintrc` file or by adding a `"eslintConig"` key in your `package.json` file.
+You can configure Stylelint either by creating a `.stylelintrc` file or by adding a `"stylelint"` key in your `package.json` file.

 `.stylelintrc`